The Rush

 Let’s create a time and place where it can be welcome, where it can move and swing.

-There is no point trying to trap it, deny it or shame it.
+There is no point trying to trap it, deny it, stop it or shame it.
 The rush has brought us here and we still have places to go.

 Let’s ask the rush to help us understand its quickening, its power, its refusal to be quiet and calm.